mspcmanager/MSPCMgrDocs/docs/general/is-this-software-developed-by-microsoft.md

 2. Microsoft PC Manager's official website is [https://pcmanager-en.microsoft.com](https://pcmanager-en.microsoft.com), which is hosted on the official domain of Microsoft.

-3. You can verify the digital signature of the installer and the PCManager.exe.
+3. You can verify the digital signature of the installer and the MSPCManager.exe.
 The digital signature *Microsoft Corporation* is issued by *Microsoft Code Signing PCA 2011*, which is a certificate authority operated by Microsoft.

 ![A guide image that helps users verify its digital signature.](/assets/digital-signature.png)